 |Values are valid only on day of printing.|

 Mucopolysaccharidosis VII (MPS VII, Sly syndrome) is an autosomal recessive lysosomal storage disorder caused by the deficiency of beta-glucuronidase.
 The mucopolysaccharidoses are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of glycosaminoglycans (GAG).
-Accumulation of GAGs (previously called mucopolysaccharides) in lysosomes interferes with normal functioning of cells, tissues, and organs.
+Accumulation of GAGs (also called mucopolysaccharides) in lysosomes interferes with normal functioning of cells, tissues, and organs.
 MPS VII is caused by a reduced or absent activity of the beta-glucuronidase enzyme and gives rise to the physical manifestations of the disease.

 Clinical features and severity of symptoms of MPS VII are widely variable ranging from severe lethal hydrops fetalis to more mild forms, which generally present at a later onset with a milder clinical presentation.
 In general, symptoms may include skeletal anomalies, coarse facies, hepatomegaly, neurological issues, and mental retardation.
 Treatment options may include bone marrow transplantation.
 Sly syndrome is 1 of the least common mucopolysaccharidoses with an incidence of 1 in 250,000 live births.